 The FDA approved the first morcellator 24 years ago, and despite the fact that it knew the devices could shred cancerous tissue in the abdomen and spread it, it did not warn the public or require manufacturers to do so.
 It actually approved a total of 10 devices.

 The problem didn’t start and end with power morcellators.
 The FDA has a long history of dropping the ball when it comes to women’s health – and beyond the numbers and statistics, it is real women who pay the price.

 One of the biggest hurdles to making drugs and devices safer for women is the lack of proper testing, specifically testing in early animal research and human clinical trials.
 One of the FDA’s tasks is to oversee clinical trials.
 A number of drugs and medical devices work differently in women than in men, yet many are never adequately tested in women.

-According to the FDA's Office of Women's Health, females have nearly double the risk of developing an adverse drug reaction compared to men.
+According to 2022 data from the FDA’s Office of Women’s Health, females have nearly double the risk of developing an adverse drug reaction compared to men.

 Yet, for decades, women were underrepresented in clinical trials, and the FDA didn’t start looking into the problem of gender equality in studies until the late 1990s.
 In fact, until 1988, clinical trials of new drugs were conducted on predominantly male subjects, though women consumed 80 percent of the pharmaceuticals in the U.S. at the time.

 “How do we know that research that’s primarily done on young, White, healthy males can be extrapolated to women?”

 FDA Bans Many Women from Clinical Trials, Sets Women’s Health Back